 On a more structural level, credit management processes are complex because they involve balancing competing interests, and possibly competing departments, of the same overall business.
 On the one hand, customer relations and retention usually benefit from a company being flexible with clients; on the other hand, it is inevitable that businesses (through their credit management processes and managers) must set hard deadlines and make tough decisions.
 A sales department may be concerned with closing a deal and therefore clash with the slower or even more seemingly-negative aspect of a credit management or financial department.
 Workflows must take each department’s needs into consideration.

-A good credit management process requires that care is taken to ensure both internal and external clarity.
+A good credit management process requires that care is taken to ensure both internal and external clarity, especially for companies who are moving their credit management online.
 Internally, there must be clear rules and roles with regard to credit and risk management.
 Lines of authority and responsibility should be laid out explicitly, as should the procedures of when to approve or deny a request for credit.

 Credit risk management is even more important as financial crises in businesses impact B2B transactions.
 Basel regulations are creating challenges for central banks and commercial banks.
 Good credit risk management should include credit risk modeling, stress-testing, scoring and limits monitoring, portfolio management, pricing methodology, understanding risk profiles, and including adequate risk management processes.